Hugh Greenwood: AFL career

+In September 2024, Greenwood returned to the Gold Coast Suns as a development coach in the club's AFL program.
+He subsequently played for the Gold Coast reserves in the Victorian Football League (VFL) in 2025.

 Personal life

 Greenwood is the son of Mike and Andree Greenwood.
 His father played water polo and his mother played basketball.
 Greenwood's sister, Josie, also played college basketball at New Mexico.
 Greenwood's grandfather, Peter Marquis, won three consecutive VFL premierships with Melbourne between 1955 and 1957.

 In 2015, his mother was diagnosed with terminal secondary breast cancer.
 He subsequently started a charity to raise funds for the UNM Cancer Center in honour of his mother, which received over $50,000 in donations throughout the course of the senior season.
 Andree was surrounded by her family in Tasmania when she died of breast cancer on 23 October 2017.